Design Studio in SAP BO

 - Other properties are specific and depend on the component type.

-- In all cases, the property values displayed in the properties view define the initial state of the components at application startup time.
+- In all cases, the property values displayed in the properties view to define the initial state of the components at application startup time.

 - At application runtime, you can enable modification of properties by executing event scripts, as almost all component properties are accessible through the script API.